 Canvas Update Cycle

 Canvas is on a 3-week update-release cycle.
-The beta release notes for this next cycle were available on 11/25, production notes were available as of 12/02 with the release and documentation to follow on 12/07.
+The next beta (preview) release is on 4/21, production notes will follow on 4/28 with the release and documentation to be published on 5/3.
 For information about Canvas updates follow the release page.

 Canvas Update Cycle